 The Mediterranean diet, one of the most popular and widely researched eating plans, emphasizes unprocessed foods such as vegetables, fruits, nuts, fish, poultry, eggs, olive oil, fermented dairy, plus a little red wine.

-Fish Oil for Depression: The Bottom Line
+Fish Oil for Depression: Take the Next Step

 Fish oil is one of the most popular and widely studied nutritional supplements.